kookliu/python-django-coursemanager/README.md

 ## Technical Overview

 * Developed using Django with lightweight UI based on Admin interface.
-* Scalable with variouse backend databases.
+* Scalable with various backend databases.
 * Customisable, skinnable.

 ## Status